pennersr/django-allauth/CONTRIBUTING.rst

    pytest allauth/

    # Run tests with a specific Django settings module
-   pytest --ds=tests.regular.settings allauth/
+   pytest --ds=tests.projects.regular.settings tests/

    # Run a specific test file
-   pytest allauth/account/tests/test_login.py
+   pytest tests/apps/account/test_login.py

 Note, if you are using MacOS, using pip and get this error when run tests: